jugraj/lenses-react-redux/Notes.md

 ## Thoughts:

 Overall code seems to be good.
 I had to update and add a few libraries.
 The Hot reload doesnt maintain the session, which meant any updates I was making to the code, I had to reconnect to the sockets.
+I had a test fail due to some methods from legacy code being undefined - Cannot read property 'scrollToRow' of undefined.